 - Google Cloud

 To conclude the above discussion summarizes the steps on how to create a web app.
 Web apps are of several types that are built by the integration of frontend and backend.
 Depending on the complexity of the app choose the approach that best suits you.
 However, web apps are different from mobile apps.
-A mobile application service is basically built for mobiles or tabs and are downloaded from the play store.
-Whereas a web app is accessed through a browser with the help of a computer or a mobile.
-Building a web app requires proper planning, interactive design, development and then comes deployment.
+A mobile application service is basically built for mobiles or tabs and is downloaded from the Play Store.
+At the same time, a web app is accessed through a browser with the help of a computer or a mobile.
+Building a web app requires proper planning, interactive design, and development and then comes deployment.
 At Leed Software Development we follow all these steps carefully.
 So all you need to do is trust us and then sit back and relax.
-Leave the rest of work to us.
+Leave the rest of the work to us.